guram-asanidze-1-btu-edu-ge/DEVOPS_Practice/readme.txt

 -----------------------
 # README
 -----------------------
-CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template.
+CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template...

 Template Info: